0

 What is the Coastal Zone?

 The California Coastal Act of 1976 established a Coastal Zone along the State's Pacific Coast.
 In Santa Cruz County, this zone extends about five miles inland from the North Coast.
 From Natural Bridges to 41st Avenue in Capitola, it extends about 0.6 miles inland.
 From Capitola to the south County boundary, it extends to Highway One.
-For instructions to see if your parcel is in the Coastal Zone, click here.
+For instructions on checking if your parcel is in the Coastal Zone, click here.

 Within the Coastal Zone, development often requires approval of a Coastal Development permit.
 "Development" includes: